 Guest mix series also surface in the same class of sources, including references to contributions for FunkTasty Crew-style mix franchises.
 For breakbeat culture, those slots function as both promotion and documentation: they place an artist inside a recognisable DJ lineage and specialist audience.

-For Optimal Breaks, she represents the durable Seville-facing side of that story: a DJ-producer name embedded in regional infrastructure (shops, crews, festivals) and in the peer network that kept breakbeat audible on Iberian dancefloors.
+For Optimal Breaks, she represents the durable Seville-facing side of that story: a DJ-producer name embedded in regional infrastructure, including shops, crews and festivals, and in the peer network that kept breakbeat audible on Iberian dancefloors.